10 of the most common employee benefits in 2025

 Find out what the 10 most common employee benefits are.

 Over the last few years, the nature and requirements of employment have changed.
-This is partially due to the onset of the COVID-19 pandemic, which introduced remote work as a new standard and shifted the job market in employees’ favor, but these changes have been a long time coming.
 The result is that companies now need to be more employee-centric than ever.

 A business must offer more than just a good salary to attract and retain top talent.
 It’s crucial to know what benefits employees are legally entitled to, what benefits they are most enthusiastic about, and when they need to or expect to receive them.
 This guide breaks down the most common employee benefits and how to take advantage of them.